orbit-solutions-llc/simple-binary-install/README.md

 ## But Why?

-After initially using `binary-install` and running an npm audit I noticed it had a vulnerability because it was using a very old version of axios.
-I updated the code to use a newer version of axios and then thought, "Why use axios at all?".
+After initially using `binary-install` then running an npm audit, I noticed it had a vulnerability because it was using a very old version of `axios`.
+I updated the code to use a newer version of `axios` and then thought, "Why use axios at all?".

-After removing the axios dependency and switching to `fetch()` for downloads to tar package did not play nicely with the node streaming APIs in use and I tried a new tar package, which is how `tar-stream` became the sole dependency.
+After removing the `axios` dependency and switching to `fetch()` for downloads the `tar` package did not play nicely with the node streaming APIs in use so I tried a new tar package, which is how `tar-stream` became the sole dependency.

 Ultimately I'd like to have no external dependencies, but that's probably a few months away.